 I’ve learned a lot of what works, and a lot of what doesn’t work.

 At the same time, there has been a huge shift in people’s opinions about EMF in just the last eight years.
-When I launched my first product, the Pocket Patch, it would come up in the Amazon search results alongside listings for ‘ghost detectors’.
+When I launched my first product, it would come up in the Amazon search results alongside listings for ‘ghost detectors’.
 And when I’d tell people what I did for a living, they’d make jokes about tin foil hats.

 Not anymore.
 Gone are the ghost detectors from the search results, and now we have a whole bunch of companies selling EMF protection products.
 And when I tell people what I do, they’ll engage with something like “Oh really?
 I’ve been wondering about that.
 How dangerous is my phone?” or “Yeah, I heard Dr. Sanjay Gupta talk about that on CNN.”